 Although my credentials include assessing and treating psychiatric conditions, I am less interested in diagnostic labels and much more interested in strategies towards making life work for you.

-My practice is online where I provide counseling, psychotherapy, and coaching.
+My practice is online where I provide psychological counseling, psychotherapy, and coaching.
 I primarily serve professionals in a variety of fields internationally and nationally from all walks of life, backgrounds, and faiths.
 I also adjunct at a local community college in the counseling department.

 One of my biggest passions is writing, an area I continue to explore.
 For years I've covered everything from research, life and relationships, news and events, to professional responsibility in public policy & mental health, and most recently the challenges of dating.

 Every day is a chance to perceive and interpret our experiences in a new way.
 Knowing what that looks like requires a neutral sounding board sometimes.
 As a counselor, I hope to share information that gives you the momentum needed to impact your work, sense of direction, hope, mental health, and towards reaching your vision in a positive way.

 What do I believe about the human condition, life?
 I believe …

 - change begins with awareness